BenPyton/ProceduralDungeon/Room-Custom-Data.md

+# Room Custom Data

 You can add variables as much as you want in your `RoomData` assets.
 However they are only static variables shared by all room instances spawned with the same `RoomData`.

 Custom data are here to let you add variables and behaviors independents for each of the generated room instances.
-You **can *not*** set the value of their variables in room data assets, but you can initialize them during the [[Room Initialization]] phase of the dungeon.
+You **can *not*** set the value of their variables in room data assets, but you can initialize them during the [Room Initialization](Room-Initialization.md) phase of the dungeon.

 ## Example usage